[Reading time: 2 minutes]

-- We meet them once (maybe twice) along the way to hear them say what they wrote.
+- We meet them once (maybe twice) to hear them say what they wrote.

 - We evaluate their responses on paper, we rate them relative to each other, and ask our colleagues what they think of them.

-- We select the one that scores highest.
+- We select the one with the highest score.

-- Then we (finally) get on with doing something together.
+- Then we get on with doing something together.

-More importantly, only now do we find out if what we said we wanted is really what we want.
+- What we said we want is really what we actually want.

 Why do we do it this way?

-Looking at this in a different context, the early stages of the process seem very similar to how someone may use online dating to find a partner (Think Match.com, not Tinder!).
+Looking at this in a different context, the early stages of the process seem very similar to how someone uses online dating to find a partner.